 - Advise on the use of the technologies and helping research labs to implement them using optimized protocols

-Phase I consists of a critical assessment of CRISPR/Cas9 technology and will occur over 3 days.
+- Phase I: critical assessment of CRISPR/Cas9 technology

 Improvement of the Knock-In activity